 how to use a spice grinder to grind coffee beans

-All you have to do here is acquire a good spice grinder, make sure it’s properly coupled, clean, and ready to ground your coffee beans.
+You must acquire a good spice grinder and ensure it’s properly coupled, clean, and ready to ground your coffee beans.
 The following step is to:

 - Small batches of coffee beans should be measured

 - Cover the spice grinder with the lid after pouring in the measured coffee.